Have you heard of Intuitive Eating?

-No, it’s not a fad diet, in fact, it’s the opposite!
-Intuitive eating has been growing in popularity, helping people build more positive and healthy relationships with food, leaving restrictive eating and judgement in its tracks.
+Intuitive Eating has been growing in popularity, helping people build more positive and healthy relationships with food, leaving restrictive eating and judgement in its tracks.
 Intuitive eating shifts the focus from a deprivation mindset to listening to your body and internal hunger cues.

-Why is intuitive eating so important right now?
-A problematic diet industry has indoctrinated us with negative feelings around food and body image leading to ideals around thinness, body dissatisfaction, and disordered eating.
-The toxic industry is helping the patriarchal beauty standard, under which mostly women punish themselves to become smaller.
+Why is Intuitive Eating so important right now?
+Diet culture has indoctrinated us with negative feelings around food and body image leading to ideals around thinness, body dissatisfaction, and disordered eating.

+These are all common examples of a restrictive diet mindset that can be improved using intuitive eating practices.
 Intuitive eating prioritises inner health and feeling good over the societal pressure to look good.
-It promotes body positivity and helps us to respect and accept our bodies for the amazing things they can do, so we can stop wasting time with the negative body talk.
+It promotes nourishing our bodies adequately and respecting them for the amazing things they can do.

-Do you want to learn how to eat in a way that nourishes both your body and soul, but don’t know where to start?!
+Do you want to learn how to eat more intuitively, but don’t know where to start?